Group Fairness in Bandit Arm Selection: Preliminaries

-where $i^*$ is the optimal arm to pull at timestep $t$ and $f(x_{i,t})$ is the true reward with no bias terms $\psi_{P_1}\cdot x_{i,t}$.
+where $i^*$ is the optimal arm to pull at timestep $t$ and $f^*(x_{i,t})$ is the true reward with no bias terms $\psi_{P_1}\cdot x_{i,t}$.
 We also assume that the average true reward (with no bias) for group $P_1$ should be the same as the average reward for group $P_2$.
-In the loan agency example, this real regret would measure the regret of the final repayments instead of the biased down payment regret.
+Compare this to Equation~\ref{eq:orig_regret}, which would return the regret on the biased reward function $f(x_{i,t})$.
+In the loan agency example, this real regret $f^*(x_{i,t})$ would measure the regret of the final repayments instead of the biased down payment regret.

 One can view the societal bias term $\psi_i$ that we learn for some group $i$ as our algorithm learning how to automatically identify and adjust for anti-discrimination for group $i$ compared to all other groups.
 Anti-discrimination is the practice of identifying a relevant feature in data and adjusting it to provide fairness under that measure \cite{Corbett18MeasureFairness}.
 One example of this, discussed by \citet{Dwork12:Fairness}, \citet{Joseph16:FairnessBandits}, and in the official White House algorithmic decision making statement \cite{Munoz:16:BigData}, comes up in college admissions.
 Given other factors, specifically income level, some colleges weight SAT scores \emph{less} in wealthy populations due to the presence of tutors while increasing the weight of working-class populations~\cite{Belkin19:SAT}.
 While in these admissions settings the adjustments may be ad-hoc, we learn our bias term from data.
 Past work has compared the vector $\beta$ learned for each arm as akin to adjusting for these biases \cite{Dwork12:Fairness}.
 While this is true at an \emph{individual} level, our explicit modeling of bias allows us to discover these adjustments at a \emph{group} level.